-Choosing between cloth or disposable diapers for baby has an ecological significance, but other aspects should also be considered.
+Choosing between cloth or disposable diapers for baby is important for the environment, but other aspects should also be considered.

-From birth to the toilet training stage, your baby will experience many diaper changes—about 6000 of them.
-If you use disposable diapers, this represents about a ton of waste that will take nearly 500 years to decompose!
+From birth to toilet training, your baby will go through many diaper changes—6000 on average.
+If you use disposable diapers, that's about a ton of waste that will take nearly 500 years to decompose!

-Disposable diapers contain a fair amount of chemicals and are made of less breathable material.
+Disposable diapers contain a number of chemicals and are made of less breathable material.
 These characteristics are likely to promote skin irritation and redness.
-Cloth diapers have the advantage of being made of natural fibers, usually cotton, hemp, bamboo or microfibers.
+Cloth diapers have the advantage of being made of natural fibres, usually cotton, hemp, bamboo or microfibers.
 They allow the skin to breathe better, which reduces skin irritation.

-Some data indicates that cloth diapers could promote toilet training.
-This is due to the fact that they do not keep the skin as dry as disposable diapers when they are soiled—the increased discomfort that follows could motivate the child to become toilet trained more quickly.
+There is some evidence to suggest that cloth diapers may help with toilet training.
+This is because they are not as effective in keeping the skin dry when they are soiled—the increased discomfort may encourage the child to become toilet trained more quickly.
 However, this claim remains to be proven by additional scientific research.

 It is also important to note that more prolonged exposure to humidity which sometimes results from the use of cloth diapers can expose the child to diaper rash.
 For additional information, read the following text: Diaper rash—gentle preventive care.
 Speak to your pharmacist for advice about the prevention and treatment of diaper rash.

-Cloth diapers undeniably have a cost benefit.
-Although they cost more than disposable diapers, the fact that they are reusable enables you to save money in the end.
-They are an even better investment if you plan to have more than one child, as they can be worn by each of your little angels.
+Cloth diapers have a definite economic advantage.
+Although they cost more than disposable diapers, the fact that they are reusable allows you to save money in the end.
+They are even more cost-effective if you plan to have more than one child, as they can be worn by each of your little ones.

-It is interesting to note that several municipalities offer a financial contribution to families who purchase cloth diapers.
+It is interesting to note that many municipalities offer a financial assistance in the form of a grant to families who purchase cloth diapers.
 Find out if you are eligible.

-If you choose to use cloth diapers, here are some tips to help you make the most of them:
+Here are some tips to help you make the most of cloth diapers if you choose to use them:

-You can rely on your pharmacist for any questions concerning health issues!
-He/she is available to answer your questions and offer advice.
+You can rely on your pharmacist for any health-related matters!
+They are available to answer your questions and offer advice.